-The Student Sponsorship Scheme is designed to provide opportunities for USC students to access financial support to attend conferences that will enhance their employability and support their professional development.
-Applications are limited to the pre-approved conferences and are subject to change each year.
+The Student Sponsorship Scheme is brought to you by your UniSC Student Senate and is designed to provide opportunities for UniSC students to access financial support to attend conferences that will enhance their employability and support their professional development.

 Sponsorship inclusions vary between conferences, but may include flights, accommodation, registration and transfers.

-The University can organise your conference travel on your behalf, and students will be covered by USC’s travel insurance where conditions are met.
+The University will organise your conference travel on your behalf, and students will be covered by UniSC’s travel insurance where conditions are met.
 Students may need to co-contribute to the conference if the allocated funding does not cover the entire cost.

 Successful students who travel overseas may be eligible to apply for Income Replacement Bursary if their Government support payments as affected by their travel.

 To be eligible to apply for funding, students must:

 - Be currently enrolled at UniSC and remain enrolled for the duration of the conference,

 - UniSC supported conferences are open to undergraduate, honours, postgraduate and HDR students.

 - Have completed at least one semester of study at UniSC before applying,